christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Bosporan and Dacian kingdoms control the Danube Delta and Bosporus Strait—the chokepoints of Eurasian trade.

 The Dacian gold mines (100 BC – 100 AD) funded the "Roman" Empire.
 Asander, King of Bosporus (Julius Caesar), was the richest man in the world.

 **c.
-281 BCE–63 CE: The Mithridatic Dynasty**

-The Mithridatic dynasty of Pontus was the direct continuation of the Dragon King bloodline.
-Mithridates VI Eupator (c.
-120–63 BCE) was the Dragon King who fought Rome in three wars.
-He was also Ptolemy XII Auletes (Egypt), Mark Antony (Rome), King Herod (Judea), Ariarathes IX (Cappadocia), and Simon Boethus (High Priest of the Sabazios cult).

-**c.
 110 BCE–17 BCE: Asander/Julius Caesar**